Carphone Warehouse Black Friday 2020: get 60GB of data (instead of 6GB) on the iPhone 11 with latest deal

 - Vodafone, unlimited minutes and texts, 12GB data | £12 a month (sim only)

-Expect to see similar Black Friday phone deals from last year, except on the newest generation of mobiles – such as the Samsung Galaxy S20 Fan Edition, the Google Pixel 4a, and the newly launched iPhone 12.
-With these recently being released, it is unlikely that they will be included in any big savings, although it’s not entirely out of the question.

-Deals they have in the past have included a free console, a subscription to any number of streaming services, and sometimes just a hefty discount.
-They do have a habit of pulling out all the stops to try and offer better savings than their competitors and that was apparent last year with offers like a free Nintendo Switch.
+You’ll see similar Black Friday phone deals from last year.
+Deals in the past have included a free console, a subscription to any number of streaming services, and sometimes just a hefty discount.
+Carphone Warehouse has a habit of pulling out all the stops to try and offer better savings than their competitors and that was apparent last year with offers like a free Nintendo Switch.

 5G truly hit the mainstream this year with widespread support from all the new releases, so look out for 5G capable phones and sims for ultra-fast data speeds.